 Level 3 is an actual or potential situation that will likely require significant additional resources and/or threatens continued operations.
-It may require corporate-level support including activation of the OCWA Action Group and opening of an Emergency Operations Centre (EOC) as described in the corporate ERP.
-Level 3 events usually involve intervention from outside organizations (client, emergency responders, Ministry of the Environment, Conservation and Parks, media, etc.).
+It may require corporate-level support including activation of the OCWA Action Group and opening of an Emergency Operations Centre (EOC) as described in the corporate CERP.
+Level 3 events usually involve intervention from outside organizations (client, emergency responders, Ministry, media, etc.).
 Examples may include: